- Michael Willson

 PoH significantly reduces the storage and bandwidth requirements for maintaining a Blockchain network.
 This is because each block only needs to store a small amount of data, including the previous block’s hash and the timestamp generated by the VDF.

-Real-World Applications of Proof of History
+Applications of Proof of History

-Proof of History (PoH) is a relatively new consensus mechanism still gaining traction in the Blockchain industry.
+Proof of History (PoH) is a relatively new consensus mechanism that is still gaining traction in the Blockchain industry.
 While there are only a few examples of companies and networks currently using PoH, the potential use cases for this mechanism are significant.
 We have curated a detailed overview of the use cases we have developed and other potential use cases of PoH.

 Present Use-Cases of Proof of History